TongjieLiu/csapp/README.md

 # CS:APP3e
-Some solutions of mine to homework problems and lab assignments in the *Computer Systems: A Programmer's Perspective*, third edition.
+Some solutions of mine to homework problems and lab assignments in the *Computer Systems: A Programmer's Perspective*, *Third Edition*.